-The potatoes also add a creamy richness that makes this soup really comforting: bliss when you’re sick.
+The potatoes also add a creamy richness that makes this vegan soup really comforting: bliss when you’re sick.
 I also made it fairly spicy, because you do need something spicy to kick the tastebuds awake when you’re under the weather.

 The soup took minutes to put together: a big plus when you’re not exactly in great shape to stand over a stove.
 And not only was it delicious and comforting, it was really pretty to look at with a bright, beautiful green color.